Frequently Asked Questions for Sponsors

 Q. What is the purpose of the fee?

-Of the $2.25 per credit hour assessed, $1.25 supports the CLE program of the State Bar and $1.00 is given to the Chief Justice's Commission on Professionalism to support its program to enhance the professionalism of North Carolina lawyers.
+Of the $3.50 per credit hour assessed, $1.25 supports the CLE program of the State Bar, and $1 is given to the Chief Justice's Commission on Professionalism to support its program to enhance the professionalism of North Carolina lawyers, $1 is given to support the North Carolina Equal Access to Justice Commission, and $0.25 to the State Bar to administer the funds distributed to the commissions.

 Q. Should my organization pay when we submit our request for approval?

-No. Please submit the total payment with an attendance report after the program.
+No. Please submit the total payment with an attendance report within 30 days after the program.
 See questions below on attendance.
 Be sure that your sponsor and course identification numbers and other identifying information accompany the check.

 Q. How much is the fee?

-The rate is $2.25 for every CLE credit hour earned.
-Calculate the total amount owed by multiplying approved credits for the program times number of attorneys in attendance.
+The rate is $3.50 for every CLE credit hour earned.
+Calculate the total amount owed by multiplying approved credits for the program times the number of attorneys in attendance.

 Q. May my organization pay the fee for the attorneys as a courtesy even if it is not required by the rules explained above?